 Fireworks

 If you live in Catalunya, you’ll know about the Festa de Sant Joan on the night of 23 June every year (St. John’s Eve) and the firecrackers and bangers that go with it.
-You’ll also know that most towns in Catalunya also hold an official Festa Major at some point during the summer, and that usually involves a fireworks display.
-It’s all great fun for human “party animals” but not so much for our pet animals.
-All those flashes and loud noises and bangs can cause real anxiety to pets which can, in turn, lead to unwanted behaviours, such as urinating or pooping where they’re not supposed to or scratching at furniture, for example.
+You’ll also know that most towns in the region celebrate a Festa Major during the summer, usually ending with a fireworks display.

-Having some favourite treats on hand isn’t a bad idea either!
+And having a few favourite treats ready isn’t a bad idea either.

-As of January 2022, pet animals in Spain are no longer considered material objects by law but sentient beings, and their place as legitimate members of the family is officially recognized.
-This means that if a couple should divorce, the courts can rule on whether the couple shares joint custody or that one partner gets sole custody and how much the other must pay in maintenance.
-In addition, if one partner has been convicted of neglect or abuse of pets, they may also be denied custody of their children.
-So, as well as being nice to your pets, it’s probably also wise to be nice to your partner!
+As of January 2022, pet animals in Spain are no longer considered material objects by law, but sentient beings, and their place as legitimate members of the family is officially recognised.
+This means that if a couple divorces, the courts can rule on whether they share joint custody or one partner gets sole custody, including how much the other must pay in maintenance.
+In cases where one partner has been convicted of animal abuse or neglect, they may also be denied custody of their children.
+So, as well as being kind to your pets, it’s probably also wise to be kind to your partner!

-It is also now illegal to have more than five pet animals per household.
-To be able to legally have more than five animals, it will now be required to apply for a permit for a núcleo azológico, effectively the same type of permit that applies to zoos and animal shelters that house several animals at any one time, either temporarily or permanently.
-If you already have more than five pets before the passing of the new law, you should apply for a permit from the Ajuntament in your municipality.
-Failure to do so could result in a hefty fine.
+It is also now illegal to keep more than five pet animals per household without special permission.
+To exceed this number legally, you must apply for a permit known as a núcleo zoológico, the same kind of permit used for shelters or facilities that house multiple animals.
+If you already had more than five pets before the law took effect, you should apply for a permit from your Ajuntament.
+Failing to do so could result in a fine.

-When it comes to dogs, there are a couple of additional new regulations.
-First of all, all new dog owners are required by law to complete a course, and those who already have a dog will have to do the same before 29 September 2025.
-The course, which is free, consists of three parts: care and veterinary medicine, animal welfare, and legislation.
-The hope is that every dog owner will have at least basic knowledge about handling, caring for, and keeping animals.
-Failure to complete the course can be punishable with a fine.
-Its accreditation has unlimited validity and must be accompanied by liability insurance, which brings us to the second new regulation.
+When it comes to dogs, there are additional new regulations.
+All new dog owners in Spain are now required by law to complete a training course.
+Existing owners must complete the same course by 29 September 2025.
+The course is free and consists of three parts: care and veterinary medicine, animal welfare, and legislation.
+Its aim is to ensure basic knowledge for responsible dog ownership.
+Failure to complete the course may result in a fine.
+The accreditation has unlimited validity and must be accompanied by liability insurance.

 Woof!
 Meeow!!